 Hummus With Rosemary & Lemon

-- 30 oz chickpeas canned or dry and then cooked
+- 30 oz chickpeas canned or dry and then cooked (drain and rinse well if using canned chickpeas)

 - 3 tbsp olive oil extra virgin